 - Purchase green power when possible through the local utility, a Green-e certified power marketer, or purchased RECs.

-- Encourage use of alternative transportation by installing bike racks and supplying lockers/showers.
+- Encourage the use of alternative transportation by installing bike racks and supplying lockers/showers.

 - Specify low-flow faucets and toilets.
 WaterSense-labeled fixtures can save 20 percent more water than typical plumbing fixtures.
 ENERGY STAR-labeled dishwashers use less than 1.6 gallons of water per rack and save 20 percent in water costs.